 The final exhibition, which forms a major strand of the Liverpool Biennial, will open as a summer show on 5 July 2014.
 John Moores Painting Prize 2014 is part of National Museums Liverpool's Modern Masters exhibition series part funded by the European Union - the European Regional Development Fund (ERDF).

 The works are selected anonymously from an open submission by an independent jury.
-Find out more about the jury here.

 About the John Moores Painting Prize